grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Captain Percy did not have nearly as much faith as Sir Piero that the _Prospect_ would clear the bars of shallow muck so easily, even with her boat unloaded.
 She asked Hemi to keep a close eye on the depth-under-keel gauge and let her know immediately if the warning light came on.

 It was only moments later that she could see ahead the shade of water with a distinctively different ripple pattern on the surface that indicated a shallow spot running across the lane.
 Sir Piero pointed it out to her, but did not order the _Prospect_ to slow down at all.
-Percy sunk down the ladder to the control room and watched the depth-under-keel gauge intently.
-The needle lowered itself down till it triggered the warning light, and sunk to under a meter of water, but they cruised over the shallow spot without even touching the muck this time.
+Percy tripped down the ladder to the control room and watched the depth-under-keel gauge intently.
+The needle lowered itself down till it triggered the warning light, and sank to under a meter of water, but they cruised over the shallow spot without even touching the muck this time.

 She climbed back up to the bridge with a smile on her face and patted Sir Piero on the back.
 She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them suggested to her that the _Prospect_ might have an opportunity coming.